ibaloyan/Kickstarter_Analysis_with_Excel/README.md

 Since getting funded on Kickstarter requires meeting or exceeding the project's initial goal, many organizations spend months looking through past projects in an attempt to discover some trick to finding success.
 For this week's homework, you will organize and analyze a database of four thousand past projects in order to uncover any hidden trends.

-## Instructions

 ![Kickstarter Table](Images/FullTable.PNG)

-* Using the Excel table provided, you will be modifying and analyzing the data of four thousand past Kickstarter projects as you attempt to uncover some of the market trends.
+* Using the Excel table provided, modifying and analyzing the data of four thousand past Kickstarter projects as you attempt to uncover some of the market trends.

 * Use conditional formatting to fill each cell in the `state` column with a different color, depending on whether the associated campaign was "successful," "failed," "cancelled," or is currently "live".